joshjohanning/npm-version-check-action/README.md

 1. **Check the default behavior**: By default, `devDependencies` changes don't require version bumps
 2. **Configure if needed**: Set `include-dev-dependencies: 'true'` to require version bumps for devDependency changes
 3. **Review smart detection**: The action distinguishes between functional dependency changes and metadata-only changes

+### "I updated devDependencies and package-lock.json changed massively, but no version bump required?"

+This is the **expected behavior** with the default configuration! 🎉

+- ✅ **Working as designed**: When `include-dev-dependencies: false` (default), massive package-lock.json changes from dev dependency updates are intentionally ignored
+- 🚫 **No false positives**: The action completely skips package-lock.json analysis when only devDependencies changed
+- 🎯 **Smart logic**: This prevents the _"I'm only updating devDependencies :("_ problem
+- ⚙️ **Configurable**: Set `include-dev-dependencies: true` if you want dev dependency changes to require version bumps

 ## 📝 License